project-chip/connectedhomeip/docs/silabs/general/MATTER_ICD.md

  */
 #define CHIP_CONFIG_ICD_ACTIVE_MODE_THRESHOLD_MS 300
 ```

-Using the build arguments either in the build command or in the `openthread.gni` file is the preffered method.
+Using the build arguments either in the build command or in the openthread.gni file is the preferred method.

 ## Subscription Maximum Interval